 R v KE (2016)

 Defence Counsel in case of alleged intra-familial assault by penetration of child under 13.
+Required delicate cross-examination of two child complainants.
 Defendant acquitted unanimously.

 Buchanan Prize, Lincoln’s Inn 2011;

 Walter Wigglesworth Scholar, Lincoln’s Inn 2013

 Click here to view the Privacy Notice for William Douglas-Jones.